-On June 21, 2021 True North Aid will be launching the Indigenous Youth Opportunities Program (IYOP).
+Today True North Aid is excited to announce the launch of the Indigenous Youth Opportunities Program (IYOP).

 Indigenous Youth (13-30-year-olds) from across Canada will be invited to apply for a grant (from $250 – $1,000) towards boosting their initiatives and projects.

 All strengths-based projects: from arts, music, sports, to traditional and cultural or uniquely crafted- are welcome!

 BONUS marks for ideas that helped Youth uncover their personal Superpowers!
 Whether you are a musician, carver, sculptor, landscape, or beading artist; community organizer or designer/music DJ… we want to hear from you!
 Tell us how you used your Superpower for your own wellbeing and wellness.

 Eight winners will be announced in August across all our media platforms.
 Winners start their projects in September!

 o Your own strength(s)-based activity

 o Sports- based: baseball, hockey, skating, lacrosse, fitness classes, weightlifting workshops.